nus-cs2030s/2223-s2/docs/github.md

 git config --get github.user
 ```

-It should return your GitHub user name.
+It should return your GitHub username.

-It should print your GitHub user name as already set.
+It should print your GitHub username as already set.
 If there is a typo, you need to edit `.gitconfig` again and reload it by repeating the command above.

 ## 2. Setting up Password-less Login

 ### Basic of SSH Keys

 SSH uses _public-key cryptography_ for authentication.
 The keys come in pairs: a public key and a private key.
 The private key must be kept safe and known only to you.
-You should keep the private key in your account, and not share it with others.
+You should keep the private key in your PE account, and not share it with others.

 To authenticate yourself to another host or service, you configure the host/service with your public key.
-When it is time for you to log in, your private key is "matched" with your public key.
+When it is time for you to log in, your private key is "matched"[^1] with your public key.
 Since only you know your private key, the service or the host can be sure that you are you and not someone else.

 Suppose you want to log in from host X to host Y without a password.
-You generate a pair of keys on X, then keep the private keys on X and store the public keys on Y.  If you want to [setup SSH Keys](environments.md#setting-up-ssh-keys) so that you can log into PE hosts from your computer without a password, for example, you generate the pair of keys on your computer (X) and then copy the public key to PE hosts.
+You generate a pair of keys on X, then keep the private keys on X and store the public keys on Y.  If you want to [set up SSH Keys](environments.md#setting-up-ssh-keys) so that you can log into a PE host from your computer without a password, for example, you generate the pair of keys on your computer (X) and then copy the public key to a PE host.

-Our goal now is to authenticate ourselves to GitHub from the PE hosts.
-So, X is a PE host, and Y is GitHub.
+Our goal now is to authenticate ourselves to GitHub from the PE host.
+So, X is the PE host, and Y is GitHub.

 ### Generating SSH keys

 The steps are explained in detail on [GitHub Docs](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Here is a summary of the steps that you should follow for CS2030S:
+Here is a summary of the steps that you should follow:

 On any of the PE hosts, run
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
-where `your_email@example.com` is the email your associate with you used to sign up your GitHub account (i.e., the same one you entered in `.gitconfig`).
+where `your_email@example.com` is the email your associate with you, when you signed up for your GitHub account (i.e., the same one you entered in `.gitconfig`).

 The command will prompt you where to save the key.
 Just press ++enter++ to save into the default location, which is `$HOME/.ssh/id_ed25519`.

 You will then be prompted for a passphrase.
 Since our goal is to automate assignment submission without needing to type anything, you should enter an empty passphrase.
-This increases the security risk, but then, we are working with CS2030S assignments here, not a top-secret project.
+This increases the security risk, but then, we are working with lab assignments, not a top-secret project.
 So empty passphrase will do.

 You should see something like this:
 ```